-Guðmundur Kristinn Birgisson joined the Bank in 2011 as Executive Director of Risk Monitoring where he oversaw the implementation of the Bank's Operational Risk Management Framework and monitoring of the execution of credit processes.
-In 2017, he served as Executive Director of Lending in the Bank's Personal Banking division and in 2018, he was appointed as the Chief Risk Officer of the Bank.

-Mr. Birgisson holds a Ph.D. degree in Mathematics Education from Indiana University and a B.A. in Philosophy and Science from the University of Iceland.
+Guðmundur Kristinn Birgisson has served as Chief Risk Officer since October 2018.
+He joined Íslandsbanki in 2011 as Executive Director of Risk Monitoring where he oversaw the implementation of the Issuer's Operational Risk Management Framework and monitoring of the execution of credit processes.
+From 2017 until he was appointed CRO, Guðmundur served as Executive Director of Lending in the Issuer's Personal Banking Division.
+Guðmundur has a wide range of professional experience and has for example served as Assistant Professor of Mathematics Education and Dean of Undergraduate Studies at the Iceland University of Education.
+Guðmundur holds a PhD. degree in Mathematics Education from Indiana University and a BA in Philosophy and Science from the University of Iceland.
+He has been with Íslandsbanki since 2011.